thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-07-AB-testing.md

 - $$p_A$$ is the true conversion rate in A
 - $$p_B$$ is the true conversion rate in B

-These are unknown parameters we are trying to make inferences about using sample data.
+These are unknown parameters we are trying to make inferences about using sample data:

 - Group A (control) has $$n_A$$ users with $$x_A$$ conversions
 - Group B (control) has $$n_B$$ users with $$x_B$$ conversions